Shortcuts to Chrome plugins pages

 This is just a menu with shortcuts to Chrome plugins settings.
 When installed, it looks like this:

-It's just a quick way to access the "Plugins" pages from the Chrome toolbar.
+It's just a quick way to access the "Plugins" pages from one app.
 It gives you quick access to general Flash settings and some other relevant settings pages that we have to use nowdays instead of the old chrome://plugins page.

 Before version 57 of the Chrome™ browser the plugins page was called ...
 Hmm...
 "Plugins".